 A barking dog can be so annoying in so many ways.
-So how can one stop a dog barking?
+So what are The Best Ways To Stop A Dog Barking?

 From my experience, I have learned over the years that your dog’s habits will suddenly change over its lifetime.